 How much does staff turnover actually cost?

-Industry research puts the all-in cost of replacing one employee at 50-200% of their annual salary.
-For an hourly food-service role that often lands between $3,000 and $8,000 per departure once you count recruiting, training time, reduced productivity, and overtime to cover the gap.
+Gallup puts the cost of replacing an employee at one-half to two times (50-200%) their annual salary; the Center for American Progress found a median nearer 21% for typical roles, rising sharply for senior ones.
+For an hourly food-service role the all-in cost often lands between $3,000 and $8,000 per departure once you count recruiting, training time, reduced productivity, and overtime to cover the gap.

 What is included in the cost of turnover?